 Needless to say, what is this world coming to when people will kill their own flesh and blood?
 Of course, this is not a new thing; Cain killed Abel because he was jealous of God's favor.
 But when it is one's own child, what depravity of the mind justifies destroying that life?

 First, I am a child of God, adopted into His family through the blood of His Son Jesus Christ.
-Second, I am helpmeet to my husband John of twelve years.
-Third, I am mother to Sarah Beth who is seven years old, to Daniel who turned five in February, to Rachel who turned three at the end of January, and to Mary who turned one in December.
+Second, I am helpmeet to my husband John of fifteen years.
+Third, I am mother to Sarah Beth who is nine years old, to Daniel who turned eight in February, to Rachel who turned six at the end of January, to Mary who turned four in December, and to Hannah who was born in February.